-The Great Monsterio • May 16, 2023
+James Foster • May 16, 2023

-Hyundai Ioniq Hacked by Owner
+Hyundai Ioniq Hacked By Owner

 It has come to light that a US developer has hacked his own Hyundai Ioniq’s infotainment system.